How to Become an Interior Designer in 2026

 What Interior Designers Do

-Interior designers plan and furnish residential, commercial, and industrial buildings.
-They create designs that are functional, safe, and aesthetically pleasing — often using computer-aided design (CAD) and 3D modeling software.
+Interior designers plan and furnish residential, commercial, and industrial spaces.
+They create designs that are functional, safe, and visually appealing, often using computer-aided design (CAD) and 3D modeling software to develop and present their ideas.

 Typical Responsibilities